 What this skill does

-Multi Agent Coordinator is a production-ready Claude Code skill (quality score 70/100) in the workflow-orchestration sub-category.
+Multi Agent Coordinator is a community-contributed Claude Code skill in the workflow-orchestration sub-category.
 It ships as a SKILL.md file that Claude Code auto-discovers under ~/.claude/skills/multi-agent-coordinator/ and loads when your prompt matches the skill's trigger.

 When to invoke it: Use when coordinating multiple concurrent agents that need to communicate, share state, synchronize work, and handle distributed failures across a system.
 Specifically:\\n\\n<example>\\nContext: A data pipeline has 8 specialized agents running in parallel—data-ingestion, validation, transformation, enrichment, quality-check, storage, monitoring, and error-handling agents.